Premise vs. Theme: Know the Difference–Your Screenplay Depends On It

 Some writers believe that the easiest way to develop a hero is to put them in a place where they must make decisions that reveal their character.
 Others think that keeping them actively engaged with others reveals who they are.

-Then there are those who rely on having the character heavily narrate to us what they are thinking.
+Then there are those who depend on a character’s heavy narration as an internal voice that tells us what they are thinking.

 All of these approaches are valid ways of developing a hero and all principal characters, but no single approach is sufficient.